gitronald/WebSearcher/README.md

 ## Recent Changes

+`0.2.9` - Various fixes for SERPs with a left-hand side bar, which are becoming more common and change other parts of the SERP layout.

+`0.2.8` - Small fixes due to HTML changes, such as missing titles and URLs in general components

 `0.2.7` - Added fix for parsing twitter cards, removed pandas dependencies and several unused functions, moving towards greater package simplicity.